-Typically, a person filing a Hampton Roads Chapter 13 bankruptcy will get to retain ownership of real and personal property subject to the rights of secured creditors having mortgages and other liens on the assets.
-Hampton Roads filers of Chapter 7 bankruptcies must relinquish the assets they own to the bankruptcy trustee who is authorized to sell them to raise funds to pay creditors.
-The trusted attorneys at The Law Offices of John W. Lee, P.C., can help individuals filing for bankruptcy protect some or all of their assets through the exemptions granted under Virginia law.
+Typically, a person filing a Chapter 13 bankruptcy will get to retain ownership of real and personal property subject to the rights of secured creditors having mortgages and other liens on the assets.
+Filers of Chapter 7 bankruptcies must relinquish the assets they own to the bankruptcy trustee who is authorized to sell them to raise funds to pay creditors.
+The trusted attorneys at The Law Offices of John W. Lee, P.C., can help individuals filing for bankruptcy with protecting assets through the exemptions granted under Virginia law.

 Federal Bankruptcy Exemptions